sam-paech/antislop-sampler/README.md

 #### 2. Token Sequence Preparation

-The sampler preprocesses the overrepresented words to:
+The sampler preprocesses the passed slop phrases dict to:

 - Generate multiple variants (e.g., lowercase, uppercase, capitalized, with leading spaces).
 - Tokenize each variant using the model's tokenizer.
-- Map the token sequences to adjustment factors (inverse of the overrepresentation ratio).
+- Map the token sequences to adjustment factors found in the dict, which are specified per slop phrase.

 #### 3. Starting Tokens Lookup